 This Character Quality Will Empower You

 Even when you correct your kids for their weaknesses, take time to explain why.
 It’s not just because they’ve inconvenienced you or made you angry.
 It’s because you see they’re lacking a quality that will make them successful in life someday.
-You don’t want to overemphasize deficiencies in children so that they feel like they don’t measure up, but you do want to give them a vision for developing positive qualities for the future and understand that correction can be a gift.
+You don’t want to overemphasize deficiencies in children so that they feel like they don’t measure up, but you do want to give them a vision for developing positive qualities for the future and understand that correction is a gift.

 Each time you discipline your child, you’re doing so because you want that child to grow up to be responsible and healthy.
 Instead of focusing on what the child did wrong, take time to emphasize the positive quality you’re trying to develop.
 Kids may resist and it may look as if they aren’t listening to what you’re saying, but don’t get discouraged.
 You’ll be surprised at how much they pick up from your correction and teaching.